tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 Choosing between the three is, ultimately, a matter of taste.
-I really like capabilities-as-type-classes because it pushes the boilerplate outside of the program logic.
+I really like capabilities-as-type-classes because it pushes the boilerplate outside of the domain logic.

-At the end, what really matters is [the core idea][mcguire-free-monads] [shared by][capability-announcement] [these three approaches][torreborre-capabilities-as-records]: capabilities should be expressed in terms of the program logic, not in terms of implementation details.
+At the end, what really matters is [the core idea][mcguire-free-monads] [shared by][capability-announcement] [these three approaches][torreborre-capabilities-as-records]: capabilities should be expressed in terms of the domain logic, not in terms of implementation details.

 [mcguire-free-monads]: https://reasonablypolymorphic.com/blog/freer-monads/